Unveiling the dark Universe with HI and EMBER-2: EMBER-2

 where $y$ and $x$ are samples from the true data distributions $p_y$ and $p_x$. $\mathbb{E}$ is the expectation operator.
 We follow the same approach as in \cite{Bernardini2025} to produce the datasets for training and testing the neural network model.
 Briefly, we use equidistant spacing of 0.25 between redshifts $6 \geq z \geq 2$ and a spacing of 0.1 between $2 \geq z \geq 0$.
-We deposit the particle information aggregated in slabs of $1.5$ Mpc$/h$ for HI and dark matter onto 2-dimensional grids of $1024^2$ pixels and a spatial resolution of $\sim$29$\,\text{ckpc}/h$ using the \texttt{smooth} and \texttt{tipgrid} codes.\footnote{Code is publicly available on \href{https://github.com/N-BodyShop/smooth}{\texttt{github.com/N-BodyShop}}.} During training we randomly crop patches of $128^2$ pixels from the projections and add random rotation and flipping as data augmentation.
+We deposit the particle information aggregated in slabs of $1.5$ Mpc$/h$ for HI and dark matter onto 2-dimensional grids of $1024^2$ pixels and a spatial pixel resolution of $\sim$43$\,\text{ckpc}$ using the \texttt{smooth} and \texttt{tipgrid} codes.\footnote{Code is publicly available on \href{https://github.com/N-BodyShop/smooth}{\texttt{github.com/N-BodyShop}}.} During training we randomly crop patches of $128^2$ pixels from the projections and add random rotation and flipping as data augmentation.
 We use a 3-fold cross-validation approach, where we take the projections from two axes for training while the remaining axis of \fbb{} is used for testing.
 Additionally, we complement the testing dataset with all axes from the \fb{} simulation.

 We make use of the scaling functions introduced in \cite{Bernardini2025} to normalize the HI and dark matter surface density and velocity fields.
-We emphasize that we do not perform any additional hyper-parameter tuning, but rather use the same parameter setup that was used to train the EMBER-2 model as presented in \cite{Bernardini2025}.\footnote{For additional details we refer the reader to the official project website \href{https://maurbe.github.io/ember2/}{\texttt{maurbe.github.io/ember2}}.}
+Furthermore we do not perform any additional hyper-parameter tuning and use the same parameter setup that was used to train the EMBER-2 model.\footnote{For additional details we refer the reader to the official project website \href{https://maurbe.github.io/ember2/}{\texttt{maurbe.github.io/ember2}}.}